Is Coconut Oil Good for Chapped Lips? Or the Opposite?

 - Let the lip balm cool and solidify before using.

 That's it!
-You can experiment with different essential oils to create your own customized scents, or add a few drops of vitamin E oil for added nourishment for your lips.
+You can experiment with different oils to create your own customized scents, or add a few drops of vitamin E oil for added nourishment for your lips.

 Note: Be sure to store your homemade lip balm in a cool place to prevent melting.